AkilaShashimantha/ChatBot-for-Restaurant-using-Python/README.md

 # ChatBot-for-Restaurant-using-Python

+# 🍽️ Restaurant Chatbot - Streamlit App

-A simple AI-powered restaurant chatbot built using Python, TF-IDF Vectorizer, and Logistic Regression.
-It can understand user input and reply based on predefined intents from a JSON file.
+This is an AI-powered restaurant chatbot built with **Python**, **scikit-learn**, and **Streamlit**.
+It uses a predefined `intents.json` file to understand user input and respond accordingly.

+The chatbot supports common restaurant tasks like showing the menu, booking a table, delivery info, and more.
+Simple, fast, and fully customizable!

+-